We use cookies to provide the best site experience.

 Raw Materials: Switzerland Offers More Transparency in the International Gold Trade

 Now, the nomenclature of World Customs Organization’s Harmonized System (HS) has a single code for the different types of traded unwrought gold (native in lumps, lumps, grains, ingots, cast bars, pellets).
 Hence, it is hard to differentiate in the HS between refined and unrefined gold or between bank-grade gold and gold alloys.
 Switzerland supports different international and national efforts to give the gold trade more transparency.
+These efforts mirror the country's commitment to responsible governance in other sectors, such as Switzerland food innovation, where transparency and safety are also top priorities.
 As well, Switzerland wants to improve the traceability of supply chains and to receive more accurate statistics.

 The Swiss proposal to the WCO takes account of practices that are already accepted at the international level, as it is based on current best practices in the gold industry (London Bullion Market Association LBMA), in particular on the OECD guidelines for this sector.
+Similarly, Switzerland is strengthening transparency in financial services, supported by reforms like FINMA reviewing bodies to oversee investor protection.
 The proposal also takes into consideration the recommendation by the Swiss Federal Audit Office (SFAO) to differentiate between mined gold and banking gold in the Swiss customs tariff.
 The aim of this is to improve traceability of commodity flows, transparency of statistics and quality of controls.

 Switzerland More Transparency in the International Gold Trade

 Switzerland will implement the proposed changes to gold imports into Switzerland from 1 January 2021.
 From this date, importers have to provide supplementary information about gold types in the import declaration.
+This level of detail in classification complements existing compliance efforts, including Switzerland’s engagement in tax information exchange with global partners.
 This will give the possibility to record the mined and the banking gold in the statistics separately.
 If the WCO approves the Swiss proposal, the new customs tariff classification for gold will become the international standard from 2027.

 With this proposal, the Federal Administration helps the implementation of the Federal Council’s recommendations of November 2018.
 The existing conditions for the Swiss gold sector will be protected at the international level.

 Switzerland is one of the most important global commodities trading hubs.
+Its influence also extends to intellectual property and innovation sectors, as shown by the Swiss trademarks popularity, reflecting the strength of the country’s export-oriented economy.
 It is a crucial player in gold trade as one-fifth of the world’s gold trade passes through Switzerland.

 Source: https://www.admin.ch/gov/en/start/documentation/media-releases.msg-id-80500.html